newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 ### Creating a libgdx project
 Libgdx comes with a file called `gdx-setup.jar` which is an executable UI and command line tool.
 You can simply execute the JAR file which will open the setup UI.
+<br>To execute the JAR file at the command line:
+<br>java -jar gdx-setup.jar

 ## [Download gdx-setup.jar](https://bitly.com/1i3C7i3)